radleigh123/OBSIDIAN-Main-Hub-Public/BackOffice/BSIT/1YEAR/12SEM/COMPROG12/COMPROG12LECPRELIMch21.md

 -   It is a numeric constant as opposed to a character or string constant.
 -   It is an unnamed constant as opposed to a named one, because no identifier is associated with it.

 Instead of using constant data, you can set up a data item to be variable.
-A variable is a named memory location that can store a value.
+A **variable** is a named memory location that can store a value.
 A variable can hold only one value at a time, but the value it holds can change.
-For example, if you create a variable named ovenTemperature, it might hold 0 when the application starts, later be altered to hold 350, and still later be altered to hold 400.
+For example, if you create a variable named `ovenTemperature`, it might hold 0 when the application starts, later be altered to hold 350, and still later be altered to hold 400.

 Whether a data item is variable or constant, in Java it always has a data type.
 An item’s data type describes the type of data that can be stored there, how much memory the item occupies, and what types of operations can be performed on the data.
 Java provides for eight primitive types of data.
-A primitive type is a simple data type.
+A **primitive type** is a simple data type.
 Java’s eight data types are described in Table 2-1.
 Later in this chapter, you will learn more specific information about several of these data types.

 ![[COMPROG12LECPRELIMch21image0.png|center wm-tl]]

 The eight data types in Table 2-1 are called primitive because they are simple and uncomplicated.
 Primitive types also serve as the building blocks for more complex data types, called reference types, which hold memory addresses.

 **Declaring Variables**
-A variable declaration is a statement that reserves a named memory location and includes the following:
+A **variable declaration** is a statement that reserves a named memory location and includes the following:
 -   A data type that identifies the type of data that the variable will store
 -   An identifier that is the variable’s name
 -   An optional assignment operator and assigned value, if you want a variable to contain an initial value